 It is important that the Board itself contains the right mix of skills and experience in order to deliver the strategy of the Company.
 As such, the Board is currently comprised of:

-- Dr. Christopher G J Richards, Executive Chairman and Interim CEO;
+- Dr Christopher G J Richards, Executive Director and CEO;

-- Michael J. Higgins, Senior Independent Director; and
+- Mr Guy van Zwanenberg, Senior Independent Director; and

-- William M. Lewis, an independent Non-executive Director.
+- Mr William M. Lewis, an independent Non-executive Director.